 Highly regarded as one of the best medium format cameras available on the market, the Contax 645 is an absolutely incredible piece of equipment.

-The Contax 645 offers a a 6 cm. x 4.5 cm. sensor and was introduced in Japan in February 1999.
+The Contax 645 offers a 6 cm. x 4.5 cm. film negative and was introduced in Japan in February 1999.
 Since its introduction it has been widely regarded as the king of medium format cameras for shooting portraits and wedding photos.
 This insane camera was discontinued in 2005, but has since gained even more recognition.

 2. Mamiya 7